-So can't email marketing be used at the prospect stage?
+Can't email marketing be used at the prospect stage?
 You still can!
 We can use the so-called lead magnet method, which means that even if we can attract the customer to our website with some messages, but he still does not make a purchase, we ask him to contact us with a free value offer.
 In exchange for joining the mailing list, we promise valuable information, a free trial, downloadable educational materials, and something motivating enough to make the customer want to give us their contacts.
 For example, this system is essential in the service business because we can collect contacts before the transaction takes place.